-Hindi Diwas 2021: It is celebrated on 14 September across schools, colleges, offices, and organisations to showcase the importance of the day and the language.
+Hindi Diwas 2022: It is celebrated on 14 September across schools, colleges, offices, and organizations to showcase the importance of the day and the language.
 The day commemorates the event when Hindi was adopted as one of the official languages of India.

 The Constituent Assembly of India had espoused Hindi as India’s official language on 14 September,1949.
 Hindi written in Devanagri script is one of the two official languages of the Union Government and the other language is English.
 It is one of the 22 languages of the Republic of India.